Childcare Worldwide

 We believe in the deity and humanity of Christ, His virgin birth, His sinless life, His miracles, His vicarious and atoning death through His shed blood, in His bodily resurrection, His ascension to the right hand of the Father, His present rule as Head of the Church and in His personal return in power and glory.

-We believe in the present ministry of the Holy Spirit, by whose indwelling, the Christian is enabled to live a godly life.
+We believe in the n the personhood of the Holy Spirit as the third member of the Godhead, by whose indwelling, the Christian is enabled to live a godly life.

-We believe in the resurrection of both the saved and the lost.
-They that are saved unto the resurrection of life, and they that are lost unto the resurrection of damnation.
+We believe n the resurrection of both the saved and the lost.
+They that are saved unto the resurrection of life, and they that are lost unto the resurrection of condemnation.

 Donor confidence score